 - PubMed Abstract:

-The outbreak of coronavirus disease (COVID-19) caused by SARS-CoV-2 virus continually led to worldwide human infections and deaths.
+The outbreak of coronavirus disease (COVID-19) caused by SARS-CoV-2 virus continually lead to worldwide human infections and deaths.
 Currently, there is no specific viral protein-targeted therapeutics.
 Viral nucleocapsid protein is a potential antiviral drug target, serving multiple critical functions during the viral life cycle.
 However, the structural information of SARS-CoV-2 nucleocapsid protein remains unclear.
 Herein, we have determined the 2.7 Å crystal structure of the N-terminal RNA binding domain of SARS-CoV-2 nucleocapsid protein.
 Although the overall structure is similar as other reported coronavirus nucleocapsid protein N-terminal domain, the surface electrostatic potential characteristics between them are distinct.
 Further comparison with mild virus type HCoV-OC43 equivalent domain demonstrates a unique potential RNA binding pocket alongside the β -sheet core.
 Complemented by in vitro binding studies, our data provide several atomic resolution features of SARS-CoV-2 nucleocapsid protein N-terminal domain, guiding the design of novel antiviral agents specific targeting to SARS-CoV-2.

-Department of Experimental Medicine, The Fifth Affiliated Hospital, Sun Yat-sen University, Zhuhai 519000, China.
+Department of Experimental Medicine, the Fifth Affiliated Hospital, Sun Yat-sen University, Zhuhai 519000, China.